solaranamnesis/florence-mary-bennett-anderson/religious-cults-amazons/full-text-english.md

 Ancient notices speak of other priests of Cybele, less important than the Galli.
 These were the Cybebi and Metragyrtae,* mendicant friars, whose machinations at Rome were scorned by Juvenal.*

-*) Photius and Suidas _s. v._ [GREEK].
+*) Photius and Suidas _s. v._ μητραγύρτης.
 These priests find a strikingly exact counterpart in the howling dervishes of Mohammedanism.
 In fact, many close parallels to the worship of the Great Mother may be met in the Orient today.
-The word _Cybebus_ is evidently the masculine form of the name of the goddess, given by Herodotus as [GREEK] (Herod.
+The word _Cybebus_ is evidently the masculine form of the name of the goddess, given by Herodotus as Κυβήβη (Herod.
 5. 102).

 *) Juv. _Sat._ 6.
 512 ff.